wanghao9610/X-SAM/README.md

 :sparkles: **HIGHLIGHT**: This repository provides unified and effective code for training, evaluation, and visualization of segmentation MLLMs, including LLaVA-based MLLMs.
 We hope this repository will promote further research on MLLMs.

-*If you have any questions, please feel free to open an issue or contact us.*
+*If you have any questions, please feel free to open an issue or contact me.*

 ## :bookmark: Abstract